Chen-Jieteng/GPT-TodoList/README.md

 GPT-TodoList is a web application that combines a TodoList and daily scheduler with ChatGPT-3.5.
 Manage your tasks effectively and get creative insights from GPT-3.5 while planning your day.

+The program lanaguage will be Simplified Chinese, but I'll also release multi-lang options at the end.

 - [中文](./zh/README.md)
 - [English](./README.md)
 - [日本語](./jp/README.md)